dotnet/TorchSharp/docfx/articles/memory.md

 # Memory Management

 Two approaches are available for memory management.
 Technique 1 is the default and simplest way to program.
+It is the recommended starting point.

 - If having trouble with CPU memory you may have to resort to technique 2.

 - If having trouble with GPU memory you may have to resort to technique 2.

+In both cases, you may want to experiment with using a smaller batch size -- temporary tensor values produced by computation on the training data is the main memory problem, and they are in most cases proportional to the batch size.
+A smaller batch size means more batches, which will take longer, but can often speed up training convergence.

 Note DiffSharp (which uses TorchSharp) relies on techniques 1.